-- Gannett Health Services (medical and mental health providers, students only: (607) 255-5155)
+- Cornell Health (medical and mental health providers, students only: (607) 255-5155)

-- The Director of the Women’s Resource Center (WRC): (607) 255-0015, email@example.com
+- The professional staff of the Women’s Resource Center: (607) 255-0015, email@example.com

-- The Director of the LGBT Resource Center: (607) 254-4987, firstname.lastname@example.org
+- The professional staff of the LGBT Resource Center: (607) 254-4987, firstname.lastname@example.org

 - The University Ombudsman: (607) 255-4321

-- Gannett, FSAP, and CURW will not share with the university’s Title IX Coordinator or any other university officials any information disclosed to them in the course of providing medical and/or mental health services or pastoral counseling.
+- Cornell Health, FSAP, and CURW will not share with the university’s Title IX Coordinator or any other university officials any information disclosed to them in the course of providing medical and/or mental health services or pastoral counseling.
 These conversations may also be legally privileged in the event of a court proceeding.

-- The victim advocate, directors of the WRC and LGBT Resource Center, and the ombudsman will not convey any personally identifiable information to the university Title IX Coordinator or any other university officials; however, they may share with the university Title IX Coordinator de-identified statistical or other information regarding prohibited conduct under this policy.
+- The victim advocates, directors of the WRC and LGBT Resource Center, and the ombudsman will not convey any personally identifiable information to the university Title IX Coordinator or any other university officials; however, they may share with the university Title IX Coordinator de-identified statistical or other information regarding prohibited conduct under this policy.